WELCOME TO THE IK PIANO STUDIO

 The iK Piano Studio is open 4 days a week: Sundays, Mondays, Wednesdays and Thursdays from 2:30pm to 8:30pm.

-GET 12% OFF DISCOUNT YOUR NEXT MONTH!
+GET A DISCOUNT ON YOUR NEXT MONTH OF LESSONS!

 Don’t miss out on any exciting news updates.